rimmugygr/Add-Point-To-Map/README.md

 ## What's this?

-Add Point To Map Application implemented with Angular 12.
+Add Point To Map is web application implemented with Angular.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.7.
 Tis application is for add markers on map.
 Markers represent flow meters on map.
-Markers have information about type and zone.
+Markers have information about name, type and zone.

 ## Technologies used

-1. Angular 12.2.7
+1. Angular 12.2.7 and listed Angular modules
+    - Angular CLI
+	- Angular Material
 2. Leaflet 1.7.1
-4. Angular Material
-3. TypeScript

 ## Development server